Table of contents

 Weather Resistance

-We highly recommend the Salomon X Ultra 4 GTX for your next hike in muddy, wet conditions – they are some of the most weather-resistant shoes we’ve tested.
-Their comprehensive Gore-Tex liner fully envelops the shoes to keep your piggies dry in most conditions.
-We find this liner is incredibly effective against puddles, rain, muck, and even snow, and the substantial toe cap, extended TPU overlays, and durable outsoles make these shoes one of our favorites when the skies open up.
+We highly recommend the Salomon X Ultra 4 GTX for your next hike in muddy, wet conditions – it’s one of the most weather-resistant shoes we’ve tested.
+The comprehensive GORE-TEX liner fully enveloped the shoes to keep our piggies dry in most conditions.
+We found this liner is incredibly effective against puddles, rain, muck, and even snow.
+This shoe is one of our favorites when the skies open up.

 Should You Buy the Salomon X Ultra 4?